FairgateLabs/bitvmx-hackathon-games/README.md

 # BitVMX - Add Numbers Game

 Add Numbers is a BitVMX-based game where two players compete to solve a mathematical addition.
 The game uses Bitcoin's dispute resolution protocol to ensure fair play and automatic fund distribution.
-To understand more deeply about BitVMX and the game flow, please visit [Game Flow Readme](GAME_FLOW.md) To undestand how to play the game go to [Game Play Readme](GAME_PLAY.md)
+To understand more deeply about BitVMX and the game flow, please visit [Game Flow Readme](GAME_FLOW.md).
+You can also see more information about the [program and protocol](GAME_PROTOCOL_AND_PROGRAM.md) used.
+To undestand how to play the game go to [Game Play Readme](GAME_PLAY.md)

 ## ⚠️ Disclaimer